savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

 Why use it
 ----------

-The SnmpBooster module is designed to be very efficient and scalable.
-It has a very flexible configuration method to make it easy to use with Shinken Monitoring Packs and Shinken discovery runners like genDevConfig.
+The SnmpBooster module is designed to be efficient and scalable.
+It has a flexible configuration method to make it easy to use with Shinken Monitoring Packs and the Shinken configuration generator genDevConfig.

 This acquisition module was professionally designed and developed.

-It is meant to be used by the very capable discovery engine genDevConfig (**v3.0.5 and newer**)  originally developed for the Cricket SNMP monitoring tool and converted for use with Shinken.
+It is meant to be used by the discovery engine genDevConfig (**v3.0.5 and newer**)  originally developed for the Cricket SNMP monitoring tool and converted for use with Shinken.

-It is one of the very few serious SNMP v2c implementation making use of SnmpGetBulk type requests.
+It is the only scalable SNMP v2c implementation for Shinken.

 How does it work
 ================